AT&T Stadium: Naming

 Although the stadium had yet to sell naming rights, many fans started referring to the project with various nicknames such as "Jerry World", the "Death Star", "The Palace in Dallas" (for which announcer Bob Costas was criticized by the Arlington mayor), "Cowboys Cathedral", "Jerrassic Park" and others.
 There was also a petition by some fans to have the stadium named after longtime Cowboys' coach Tom Landry.

 On May 13, 2009, Jerry Jones announced the official name as Cowboys Stadium.

 On July 25, 2013, Jerry Jones announced that the Dallas Cowboys had agreed to grant naming rights to AT&T. The name change from Cowboys Stadium to AT&T Stadium took effect immediately.
 The sponsorship deal was reported to be worth about $17–19 million per year.
 Facility Solutions Group installed the "AT&T Stadium" letters on the top of the stadium.
 Signage includes two sets of letters 43 ft tall stretching 385 ft.
 The letters are made of lightweight components and aluminum and are insulated and heated to melt ice and snow.

-This is AT&T's third major sports venue where it holds the naming rights.
-The others are AT&T Center in San Antonio, and Jones AT&T Stadium in Lubbock.
+This is one of two major sports venues where AT&T holds the naming rights, the other being Jones AT&T Stadium in Lubbock, Texas.

-Video board
+Video boards

-Guinness World Records was on hand at the September 28, 2009, game against the Carolina Panthers to award certificates to the chairman of Mitsubishi Electric and Dallas Cowboys owner Jerry Jones for the world's largest HD video display.
-For basketball events played in Cowboys Stadium, such as the 2010 NBA All-Star Game, the video board is actually larger than the court.
-It has since been surpassed in size by the screen at Charlotte Motor Speedway and the video boards at TIAA Bank Field.
+Guinness World Records was on hand at the September 28, 2009, game against the Carolina Panthers to award certificates to the chairman of Mitsubishi Electric and Cowboys owner Jerry Jones for the world's largest HD video display.
+For basketball events played the stadium, such as the 2010 NBA All-Star Game, the 175 ft twin video screens that comprise the length of the scoreboard are actually larger than the court.
+The video boards have since been surpassed in size, including at several other NFL stadiums, but remain among the largest in the world.